pjn51/brainweb-2/Work/Questions/Should I actively resolve question notes?.md

 On the other hand, why remove the question in the end?
 Couldn't I just create some new idea notes and continue my thoughts there?

 ---
+I should resolve question notes through the creation of answers, while still preserving my reasoning for later reference.
+This allows progression while retaining the steps of my thought process.

+---
 #question/pkm